Post

 while preserving the format.</task>

-When calling the Claude API, the {source_lang} and {target_lang} placeholders in the prompt are replaced with the source and target language variables through Python’s f-string functionality.
+When calling the Claude API, the {source_lang} and {target_lang} placeholders in the prompt are replaced with the source and target language variables, respectively, using Python’s f-string functionality.

 Specifying Requirements and Examples (How)

-For simple tasks, the previous steps might be sufficient to get desired results, but for complex tasks, additional explanation may be needed.
+For simple tasks, the steps above might be enough to get the desired result, but for complex tasks, additional explanations may be necessary.

-When requirements are complex and numerous, listing them systematically rather than describing each item in detail improves readability and makes it easier to understand for the reader (whether human or language model).
-Also, providing examples when necessary is helpful.
-In this case, I added the following conditions:
+When there are multiple complex requirements, listing them in a bulleted, top-down format improves readability and makes it easier for the reader (whether human or language model) to understand, compared to describing each point in prose.
+It’s also helpful to provide examples if needed.
+In this case, I added the following conditions.

-The YAML front matter located at the beginning of posts written in markdown for uploading to Jekyll blogs records ‘title’, ‘description’, ‘categories’, and ‘tags’ information.
-For example, the YAML front matter of this current post is as follows:
+The YAML front matter at the beginning of a Markdown post written for a Jekyll blog contains ‘title’, ‘description’, ‘categories’, and ‘tags’ information.
+For example, the YAML front matter for this post is as follows:

 1